ArturSkowronski/GenCast/README.md

 ## Integration Tests

 - Integration tests are located in `tests/integration.test.ts`.
+- To run the Hacker News integration test:
+  1. Run `npm run test:integration` (or `npx jest`).
+  2. The test will verify that the top 10 Hacker News articles are downloaded and saved to a CSV.
 - To run the ElevenLabs TTS integration test:
   1. Ensure you have set `ELEVENLABS_API_KEY` in your environment.
   2. Build the project: `npm run build`